 These tender manicotti are much easier to stuff than the purchased variety.
 People are always amazed when I say I make my own noodles.
 My son fixed this recipe for several of his friends, and they were extremely impressed with his cooking skills. —Sue Ann Bunt, Painted Post, New York

 This hearty stuffed pasta dish will feed a crowd.
 Tangy tomato sauce tops manicotti that's filled with a mouthwatering blend of Italian sausage, chicken, spinach and mozzarella cheese.
 Be prepared to share the recipe!—Pat Schroeder, Elkhorn, Wisconsin

 It’s so easy to make my simplified version of manicotti.
-I fill each pasta shell with a piece of string cheese for a deliciously gooey center, then I top the shells with a beefy tomato sauce. —Suzanne Runtz, Charlestown, South Carolina
+I fill each pasta shell with a piece of string cheese for a deliciously gooey center, then I top the shells with a beefy tomato sauce. —Suzanne Runtz, Mount Pleasant, South Carolina